-Students enrolled in a diploma program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
-The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Everest developed proficiency credit, or prior learning credit.
+Students enrolled in a diploma, associate or bachelor's degree program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
+The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Everest developed proficiency credit or prior learning credit.

-Coursework Completed at Foreign Institutions
+Coursework Completed At Foreign Institutions

 All coursework completed at a foreign institution must be evaluated by a member of the National Association of Credential Evaluation Services (NACES) or a member of the Association of International Credentials Evaluators (AICE).
+An exception to this may be allowed for students transferring from Canada with prior approval from the Transfer Center.